 The second leading cause of truck crashes is equipment failure.
 This is a broad category that can include mistakes in manufacturing (such as defective tires prone to blowout) to maintenance.
 These failures can be a simple matter of oversight (failing to check tire pressure or adjust brakes) or gross misconduct (removing front brakes to go faster, but leads to jackknifing).
 Some of the most common types of equipment failure include:

 If you or a loved one recently suffered harm in a crash with a commercial motor vehicle, you may be able to collect compensation for the full extent of your medical costs, lost wages, and loss in life quality.
-The truck accident attorneys at the Manchin Injury Law Group, PLLC are committed to helping victims of negligence find peace of mind and financial security.
-To schedule a free initial consultation with our firm in Fairmont, please contact us.
+The West Virginia truck accident attorneys at the Manchin Injury Law Group, PLLC are committed to helping victims of negligence.
+We want to help victims find peace of mind and financial security.
+To schedule a free initial consultation with our personal injury lawyers in Fairmont, please contact us.